Kazaklambia: Discovery and naming

+"Procheneosaurus" convincens was revisited and partly redescribed in 2013 by Canadian palaeontologists Phil R. Bell and Kirstin S. Brink, who focused their study on the skull due to its diagnostic ability.
+Bell and Brink found that despite its juvenile status, "P." convincens could be distinguished from all other juvenile lambeosaurines as well as Aralosaurus and Jaxartosaurus of similar age and location, so they gave it the new genus name Kazaklambia in reference to the country of discovery and its status as a member of Lambeosaurinae.
+Kazaklambia would thus be one of the oldest genera of lambeosaurine known, following possibly Turonian Aralosaurus from the Beleutinskaya Svita and also Santonian Jaxartosaurus which was found at a slightly lower level of the Dabrazinskaya Svita.
+Combined with the early lambeosaurine status of Chinese Tsintaosaurus, this would support an Asian origin for Lambeosaurinae as a whole.

 Description

 Bell & Brink suggested that Kazaklambia is morphologically distinct from other Eurasian taxa and known juvenile lambeosaurines at a similar ontogenetic stage in having a prefrontal process of the postorbital with a thickened dome lateral to the frontal dome, doming of the nasal above and in front of the orbit, and a frontal length/width ratio of less than one.

 Classification

 Bell and Brink (2013) assigned Kazaklambia to the Lambeosaurinae, in a basal position.
 Morphometrics and morphological information suggest that Kazaklambia might be closely related to the basal lambeosaurines from Asia Amurosaurus and Tsintaosaurus, which was seen as proving an Asian origin of the Lambeosaurinae.
+The phylogenetic analysis of Ramírez-Velasco and colleagues in 2021 found Kazaklambia to be a primitive member of Lambeosaurini, though much of the relationships of Lambeosaurinae could not be resolved.